We offer several different types of opioid and alcohol

 - Naloxone is included to help prevent misuse.
 If you are dependent on a full opioid agonist and attempt to inject SUBOXONE Film, the naloxone is likely to cause withdrawal signs and symptoms

 SUBOXONE is widely used a replacement for Methadone treatment because SUBOXONE can be prescribed by doctors in their offices, while Methadone can only be provided at specialized addiction centers.
 SUBOXONE was one of the first two narcotics to be made available under the Drug Abuse Treatment Act of 2000 to help solve the growing shortage of addiction treatments.

 SUBOXONE should be used as part of a complete treatment plan that also includes counseling and psychosocial support and should be initiated under the direction of physicians qualified under the Drug Addiction Treatment Act.

 VIVITROL Is an antagonist or blocking medication.

 SUBLOCADE™ (buprenorphine extended-release) is the first, once-monthly extended-release form of buprenorphine.
 SUBLOCADE™ is an extended-release injection, for subcutaneous use (CIII).
-SUBLOCADE™ is a prescription medicine used to treat adults with moderate to severe addiction to opioids who have received an oral transmucosal buprenorphine-containing medicine at a dose that controls withdrawal symptoms for at least 7 days.
+SUBLOCADE™ is a prescription medicine used to treat adults with moderate to severe addiction to opioids who have received an oral transmucosal buprenorphine-containing medicine at a dose that controls cravings for at least 7 days.

 ZUBSOLV® (buprenorphine and naloxone) is a sublingual tablet (CIII) prescription medicine used to treat adults who are addicted to opioid drugs as part of a complete treatment program that also includes counseling and behavioral therapy.